svalinn/condorht_tools/setup/README.md

 3. MPC
 4. GCC
 5. OpenMPI

+You may want to modify the line starting with `arguments =` in `build_compile.sub` if you have pre-downloaded the tarballs for any of the five compiler packages.
+For example, if your tarballs are located in `/squid/ljjacobson`, you should modify the line to be

+`arguments = ljjacobson`.

+This is not required, however.
+If the tarballs are not found, they will simply be downloded off the internet.

 The submit file should be submitted with the `-i` flag to declare it as an interactive job: